Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 Uruguay's Luis Suárez may experience a similar fate to Henry, after his excellent World Cup was overshadowed by his cynical goal-line handball in the last seconds of extra time against Ghana that ultimately stopped the latter becoming the first African side ever to advance to a World Cup semi-final.

 Speaking of famous World Cup handballs, Diego Maradona is notorious for the infamous "Hand of God" - his own term, at that - goal in the 1986 World Cup quarter-final against England.
 Of course, people also recall the next goal he scored in that match... clearly enough to get it voted the Goal of the Century on the FIFA website in 2002.
-Still, for the casual fan, Maradona is more the "Hand of God guy" than he is "One of the greatest players of all time".
+Still, for the casual fan outside of Argentina, Maradona is more the "Hand of God guy" than he is "One of the greatest players of all time".

 It's too early to say, but England goalie Robert Green may never live down dropping the ball into the goal during the 2010 World Cup after he fumbled a tame shot, leading to England drawing their opening match rather than winning it - which their campaign never really seemed to recover from.